Ugo Bernalicis

 Ugo Bernalicis ([yɡo bɛʁnalisis]; born 25 September 1989) is a French politician and represents the department of Nord, in the French National Assembly.

 Biography

 Early life

 Ugo Bernalicis was born into a family close to the communist movement, with a militant father, an elected grandfather and a great-grandfather who was deported to the Dachau concentration camp because of his political convictions.
 He grew up in the countryside near Arras.

-Student at Charles de Gaulle University – Lille III, Ugo Bernalicis commits to the Union Nationale des Étudiants de France.
-He campaigns with the Union of Communist Students and the CGT-CROUS for the improvement of living conditions of students, and organizes a rent strike to fight against the unhealthy student residences Lille.
+Whilst a student at Charles de Gaulle University – Lille III, Ugo Bernalicis joined the Union Nationale des Étudiants de France.
+He campaigned with the Union of Communist Students and the CGT-CROUS for the improvement of students' living conditions, and organized a rent strike to fight against "unhealthy" student residences in Lille.

 In September 2012, he joined the Regional Institute of Administration of Lille.

 Political career

 In 2007, Ugo Bernalicis joined the Socialist Party and moved closer to Marie-Noëlle Lienemann and Jean-Luc Mélenchon.
 He co-led a movement within the Young Socialist Movement called The Socialist Offensive.

 In 2008, he left the Socialist Party with Jean-Luc Mélenchon to continue his political commitment in his new organization, the Left Party.

 In March 2010, he was a candidate for regional elections on the list of the Left Front, with Alain Bocquet as the head of the list.
 In March 2011, following an agreement with the French Communist Party, he was a candidate of the Left Front for cantonal elections in the canton of Lille-Sud-Est and obtained 9.07% of the votes cast.

 He was a candidate in the 2012 legislative elections in the 2nd constituency of Nord, supported by the French Communist Party, the Communist Coordination, the Unitary Left and the Left Party, where he came in fourth place in the first round with 8.87% of votes.

 He also ran in the 2015 regional elections in Hauts-de-France, in 61st position on the list led by Sandrine Rousseau (Europe Ecology – The Greens, Left Party, New Deal), ranked fifth with 4.83% of the vote.